How To Get Rid Of Pool Algae (Green Pool Water)

 1. GREEN POOL ALGAE

-This is the most common of all the swimming pool algae because it grows due to lack of proper sanitation and filtration.
+This is the most common of all the swimming pool algae because it grows due to lack of proper sanitation, filtration and high pH.
 Sometimes you’ll see this algae free floating in your swimming pool which can cause your entire pool to turn green.
-You may also see this algae cling to the wall of your pool or at the bottom.
+You may also see this algae cling to the wall of your pool, on the steps or at the bottom.
 It’s really easy to brush off and become free floating.
 The good thing about this type of algae is that it’s easy to get rid of.
-It may only show up in little spots in your pool that have poor circulation in which case a little sanitizer or algaecide will do the trick.
+It may only show up in little spots in your pool that have poor circulation in which case a little sanitizer (chlorine), Hydrochloric Acid or algaecide will do the trick.

 2. YELLOW POOL ALGAE OR MUSTARD ALGAE

 A stingy type of algae that grows on the walls of your swimming pool in spots that don’t get a lot of sun.
 It’s the second most common algae you’ll find in swimming pools and sometimes can be mistaken for sand or pollen that can collect in your pool.
 This algae is difficult to get rid off and won’t be killed off by any normal dose of sanitizer (such as chlorine) or an algaecide.
-You need to kill it by super shocking your swimming pool or else you’ll be battling with it all season long.
+You need to kill it by super shocking your swimming pool (high dose of chlorine and acid) or else you’ll be battling with it all season long.